firepol/ccxt-websockets-db-updater/README.md

 A Python 3 command line program to subscribe cryptocurrency exchanges websockets and save order books in real time in a database.

 This project is based on [CCXT lfern/websockets-multiple fork](https://github.com/lfern/ccxt/tree/feature/websockets-multiple).

+To speed up installation, as the CCXT repository is huge and takes a long time to download, I created a repository containing just the transpiled files from lfern's branch.
+When the branch will be forked in the [official CCXT project](https://github.com/ccxt/ccxt), this temporary branch won't be needed anymore.

 Credits for the websockets implementations: **lfern** and his collaborators.

 If you are looking for a java alternative, check my other similar project: [Cryptows](https://github.com/firepol/crypto-websockets).